“It’s 10 AM, do you know what your team is working on?”

 Task prioritization made simple

-As you can see, task prioritization matters, and so does having the right software.
+As you can see, task prioritization matters, and so does having the right task management software.

 Putting a project in motion without proper resources, inputs, materials, and task assignments is a recipe for disaster.
 One that will likely create bottlenecks, duplicate efforts, and an inefficient delivery schedule.